-disenchanted, lost, hoping,
+disenchanted, lost, hoping:

-my tragic age
+tragic age of mine.

 It’s just that: you suddenly find yourself wandering into the lives of others, not knowing what to expect, then one day you’re suddenly wandering out.
 Growing up teaches you to know when your time has come to leave.